pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart.md

 └── pushkin.yaml
 ```

-Most of the stuff in the pushkin folder won’t need to be edited at all, with the exception of the website \(in the front-end folder\).
+The files in the `pushkin` folder won’t need to be edited at all except those in the `front-end` folder.

 ### Making an experiment